mnemnion/marmalade/athena.md

 Athena is written in [Git Flavored Markdown](https://help.github.com/articles/github-flavored-markdown), a format designed around code sharing.
 The executable parts are written in [Clojure](http://clojure.org), using the [Instaparse](https://github.com/Engelberg/instaparse) parsing library.

+#Hymn

+Hail, fleet footed Hermes, beloved of Athena!

+Hail, Pallas Athene!
+Hear the ancient words:

+    I begin to sing of Pallas Athena, the glorious Goddess, bright-eyed,
+    inventive, unbending of heart,
+    pure virgin, saviour of cities,
+    courageous, Tritogeneia.
+Wise Zeus himself bare her
+    from his awful head, arrayed in warlike arms
+    of flashing gold, and awe seized all the gods as they gazed.
+    But Athena sprang quickly from the immortal head and stood before Zeus who holds the aegis,
+    shaxing a sharp spear: great Olympus began to reel horribly at the might of the bright-eyed Goddess, and earth round about cried fearfully,
+    and the sea was moved and tossed with dark waves,
+    while foam burst forth suddenly:
+    the bright Son of Hyperion stopped his swift-footed horses a long while, until the maiden Pallas Athena had stripped the heavenly armour from her immortal shoulders.
+    And wise Zeus was glad.

+And so hail to you, daughter of Zeus who holds the aegis!
+Now I will remember you and another song as well.

 ##Bootstrap

 To bootstrap Athena, we write a restricted program.
 It does not weave, so much as extract and concatenate code.